 Campfires and Cooking

 Except during times of drought or other high fire hazard, campfires are permitted in the campground.
+All fires must be in portable fire pits and NOT on the ground.
 Please check at the gate when entering the grounds for the latest information regarding fires.
-Campfires should not be used for cooking, all cooking should be done on self-contained equipment or apparatus specifically designed for that purpose.
+Campfires should not be used for cooking.
+All cooking should be done on self-contained equipment or apparatus specifically designed for that purpose.

 Groceries and Off-Grounds Shopping